apotonick/hooks/README.md

 garfield.run_hook(:after_dark) # => invoke "Chase mice" hook and #sleep
 ```

-This will copy all callbacks from the `after_dark` hook to the instance and add a second hook.
-This all happens on the `garfield` instance, only, and leaves the class untouched.
+What happens is that the `garfield` object inherits existing hooks with all their callbacks from the `Cat` class, namely, this is `:after_dark`.
+It can then add local callbacks (or even more hooks) to itself without affecting the `Cat` class.

 Naturally, adding new hooks works like-wise.